6XGate/bridgecmdr/README.md

 ## Installation

+> TODO: Update for AppImage or snap or whatever...

 To install BridgeCmdr on the Raspberry Pi, all you need do is download the [latest release](https://github.com/6XGate/bridgecmdr/releases) and install it with `sudo apt install ./bridgecmdr_<version>-<revision>_armhf.deb -y`